rackerlabs/rackspace-how-to/content/cloud-servers/transfer-files-to-or-from-a-linux-server-without-ftp.md

     # iptables -nL INPUT | grep :21

-If there is an `ACCEPT` line in the output, then FTP is allowed from that IP or range of IPs (otherwise it is not allowed).
+If there is an `ACCEPT` line in the output, then FTP is allowed from that Internet Protocol (IP) address or range of IP addresses (otherwise it is not allowed).

 If you need to add a firewall rule for FTP, you can run the following commands: